run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/approve-a-ticket.md

 Procedure
 -------------

-*These steps are for functionality in CITSmart ESP 8 as for mobile CITSmart SM.*
+*These steps are for functionality in CITSmart Platform 8 as for mobile CITSmart SM.*